hashicorp/terraform-provider-hcp/docs/data-sources/azure_peering_connection.md

 ### Read-Only

+- `allow_forwarded_traffic` (Boolean) Whether the forwarded traffic originating from the peered VNet is allowed in the HVN
 - `application_id` (String) The ID of the Azure application whose credentials are used to peer the HCP HVN's underlying VNet with the customer VNet.
 - `azure_peering_id` (String) The peering connection ID used by Azure.
 - `created_at` (String) The time that the peering connection was created.